QubesOS/qubes-doc/external/configuration-guides/vpn.md

 ![Settings-NetVM.png](/attachment/wiki/VPN/Settings-NetVM.png)

-If you want to update your TemplateVMs through the VPN, you can enable the `qubes-updates-proxy` service for your new VPN VM and configure the [qubes-rpc policy](https://www.qubes-os.org/doc/software-update-domu/#updates-proxy).
+If you want to update your TemplateVMs through the VPN, you can enable the `PedOS-updates-proxy` service for your new VPN VM and configure the [PedOS-rpc policy](https://www.PedOS.org/doc/software-update-domu/#updates-proxy).

 Troubleshooting